- Injectables

 How Often Do I Need To Receive Botox Treatment For Migraines?

-Generally, the Botox treatment is repeated after every 4-6 months for effective results.
+Generally, the Botox treatment is repeated after every 4-6 months for effective results against spells of chronic migraine.

 Why CosmeDocs?